A-GHOSH-dev/blockchain-project/README.md

 - **Rationale:**
     - Chainlink is a widely recognized oracle solution, connecting smart contracts with real-world data.
     - Ensures reliable and secure data integration, crucial for validation.

-# Design of Carbon Inclusive Market System based on Blockchain Technology

-## Proposed Methodology:

-### Literature Review:
-- Examine existing enterprise-level carbon credit policies.
-- Investigate personal-level carbon trading policies and identify gaps.

-### Analysis:
-- Define the meaning of carbon credit and highlight current policy support.
-- Stress the need for extending policies to the personal level for a dual-carbon strategy.

-### Regional Chain Technology:
-- Suggest adopting regional chain technology.
-- Segregate enterprise and personal carbon trading into public and side chains.

-### Personal Carbon Trading Model:
-- Develop a model using regional chain technology.
-- Address public resource congestion and enhance transaction efficiency.

-### Simulation:
-- Simulate the individual transaction model.
-- Use results as a basis for policy recommendations.

-### Guiding Significance:
-- Analyze implications on carbon trading prices.
-- Explain practical significance and potential trends.

-### Closing Remarks:
-- Summarize key findings and innovations.
-- Highlight multi-party interaction and price-driven mechanisms.

-### Future Outlook:
-- Discuss the rise of regional chain technology.
-- Propose areas for future research and development.

-### Conclusion:
-- Emphasize the importance of the proposed model.
-- Conclude by underscoring regional chain technology's role in efficient carbon trading.

 ## Project Workflow